 The long-term incentive program ("LTIP") is designed to reward executives for performance results relative to Company objectives while aligning the interests of our executives with those of our shareholders.
-The LTIP provides executives the opportunity to increase their ownership in Glacier while at the same time creating a retention vehicle through the use of a multi-year vesting period.
+The LTIP provides executives the opportunity to increase their ownership in Glacier, while at the same time creating a retention vehicle through the use of a multi-year vesting period.

-The 2020 long-term incentive awards consist solely of restricted stock units ("RSUs") that vest in equal installments on each of the first three anniversaries of the grant date, subject to the executive's continued employment.
-RSUs were chosen because they provide the desired retention incentive for executives while also aligning the executives' interests with those of shareholders without encouraging excessive risk taking.
+The 2021 long-term incentive awards consist solely of restricted stock units ("RSUs") granted under the Company's 2015 Stock Incentive Plan (the "2015 Equity Plan") that vest in equal installments on each of the first three anniversaries of the grant date, subject to the executive's continued employment.
+RSUs were chosen because they provide the desired retention incentive for executives, while also aligning the executives' interests with those of shareholders without encouraging excessive risk taking.
 In addition, RSUs deliver value reflecting the long-term performance of the Company.

-Following the Committee's determination of the level of performance for the 2020 LTIP based on 2019 performance, RSUs were awarded.
-The RSUs have a grant date fair value (based on market price of Glacier's common stock on the grant date) equal to the dollar amount calculated by multiplying the target amount of salary by the actual performance percentages.
+The Committee determined the number of RSUs to be granted in 2021 based on the achievement of the performance goals in 2020, as described in the table below, excluding the impact of acquisitions during 2020.
+The 2020 LTIP goals were selected in light of Glacier's long-term strategic plan, long-term initiatives and the need to balance risks in executive compensation arrangements.
+The 2020 LTIP goals also represented metrics addressing key areas of the Company's performance, including return on equity, earnings per share, and total shareholder return.
+The RSUs have a grant date fair value (based on the closing price of Glacier's common stock on the close of business on the last business day prior to the grant date) equal to the dollar amount calculated by multiplying the target amount of salary by the actual performance percentages.
 For ease of administration, RSU grants are made effective as of February 15 each year.